saxix/django-webcam/README.rst

 django-webcam
 ===================

-.. warning:: From version 1.0 beta, storing on the database is not available.

-django fields to store webcam snaphot ( ie Facebook Profile )
+django fields to get and store webcam snaphot

-* fully compatible with
+* fully compatible with Django FileField protocol
-* Support gif/jpeg/png
+* Supports gif/jpeg/png
 * Manage multiple fields in the same page
 * Works in the admin as any other field ( need ``import webcam.admin`` to configure ``FORMFIELD_FOR_DBFIELD_DEFAULTS``)